IRC-SPHERE/HyperStreamViewer/README.md

 Web-app dashboard and visualisation for viewing [HyperStream](https://github.com/IRC-SPHERE/HyperStream) output.
 Hyperstream is a large-scale, flexible and robust software package for processing streaming data.

 # Installation #
+## Docker images ##
+If you do not want to install all the packages separately you can use our Docker bundle available [here](https://github.com/IRC-SPHERE/Hyperstream-Dockerfiles).

+## Local machine ##

 ``` Bash
 git clone git@github.com:IRC-SPHERE/HyperStreamViewer.git